While technical, or “hard” skills are important for tech professionals in 2024, they’re not the only ones that employers look for when hiring.

 Given the responsibilities that people working in tech now have, and the number of stakeholders you’ll be expected to work with, ideal candidates will also need the right soft skills.

-Hays is in the process of releasing our Salary & Recruiting Guides for 2023 around the world, in locations including Ireland, the UK, France, the US and many more.
-Based on the results of surveys distributed among employers, we’ve established the soft skills that are most in-demand among tech employers in 2023.
+Based on the results of surveys distributed among employers, we’ve established the soft skills that are most in-demand among tech employers in 2024.
 If you’re embarking on a new challenge this year, I’ve also outlined how you can demonstrate your strength in these areas when applying for roles.

 Sustained success in a tech role relies heavily on continuous learning.
 If you’re a less experienced candidate, employers need to know that you can come on board and respond well to training, especially if some concepts are unfamiliar to you.
 Even if you’re further along in your career, or have a high level of technical ability, that knowledge will fast become redundant without learning.